tensorflow/cloud/README.md

 - Please make sure `docker` is installed and running if you want to use local docker process for docker build, otherwise [create a cloud storage bucket](https://cloud.google.com/ai-platform/docs/getting-started-keras#create_a_bucket) for using [Google Cloud build](https://cloud.google.com/cloud-build) for docker image build and publish.
 - Install [nbconvert](https://nbconvert.readthedocs.io/en/latest/) if you are using a notebook file as `entry_point` as shown in [usage guide #4](#usage-guide).

-For detailed end to end setup instructions, please scroll down to [Setup instructions](#setup-instructions) section.
+For detailed end to end setup instructions, please see [Setup instructions](#setup-instructions) section.

 ### Install latest release